-- Students are expected to participate actively in the class by logging onto and being engaged with the course on Canvas, and participating in Canvas discussion board posts. - Instructors may drop students from class if they do not log on to Canvas, stop attending class meetings, and do not submit at least 90% of the assigned work. - There are two deadlines for students to drop themselves or for instructors to drop students: the last day to drop without a W, which is on the Sunday of the second week of classes, which this Winter is on January 21, 2024 and the last day to withdraw with a W, which this quarter is on Friday, March 1, 2024.
-If you become irregular with your work submission and participation within the first two weeks, you have to be dropped by January 21 not to get a W. If you become irregular with your work submission and participation after that, you could be dropped by or before March 1, 2024. - A student who simply stops attending without formally dropping may receive an unsatisfactory grade and may be required to repay financial aid funding.
-It is the ultimate responsibility of the student to drop from a course when they cannot continue; do not expect an instructor to know your intentions.
+- Students are expected to participate actively in the class by logging onto and being engaged with the course on Canvas, and participating in Canvas discussion board posts. - Instructors may drop students from class if they do not log on to Canvas, stop attending class meetings, and do not submit at least 90% of the assigned work. - There are two deadlines for students to drop themselves or for instructors to drop students: the last day to drop without a W, which this Spring is on Saturday, April 20, 2024 and the last day to withdraw with a W, which this quarter is on Friday, May 31, 2024.
+If you become irregular with your work submission and participation within the first two weeks, you have to be dropped by April 20 not to get a W. If you become irregular with your work submission and participation after that, you could be dropped by or before May 31, 2024. - A student who simply stops attending without formally dropping may receive an unsatisfactory grade and may be required to repay financial aid funding.
+It is the ultimate responsibility of the student to drop a course when they cannot continue; do not expect an instructor to know your intentions.
 You may drop a class through your portal.
 To be eligible for a refund of fees and/or prevent a recorded grade of F or W, you must drop the class on or before the appropriate deadlines.